It’s been a long time coming.

 Luckily, this can be easy—if you run with a tag manager setup and a CMP with Google Consent Mode v2.
 For example, if you use Google Tag Manager with Consent Mode v2, the consent signals can be accurately managed and sent from there; the same goes for PiwikPro’s Tag Manager.

-This demo show how this can be done.
+This demo show how it can be done.

 At least if you do the server-side set-up for all the right, compliant, reasons.